2008 Stockport Metropolitan Borough Council election

 Elections to Stockport Metropolitan Borough Council were held on 1 May 2008.
 One third of the council was up for election.
 The Liberal Democrats held overall control of the council.

 The council is currently made up of;

 Summary

+There were two main changes at this election.
+In the Cheadle & Gatley ward, incumbent councillor Paul Carter of the Liberal Democrats lost his seat to the Conservative candidate Mick Jones.
+Similarly in the Brinnington and Central Ward, Labour councillor Maureen Rowles lost her seat to the Liberal Democrat candidate Christian Walker.

 The following summary indicates the number of seats which are being defended by each party.